-Bipolar disorder is a mental health condition in which the afflicted individual experiences episodes of mania, or extreme elation, and depression.
+Bipolar disorder is a mental health disorder that causes episodes of mania and depression.
 These severe mood swings can result in serious consequences.
 They may even require psychiatric hospitalization.

 Living with bipolar disorder requires lifelong maintenance and professional treatment.
-This can make it difficult for people to live normal and stable lives.
-Sometimes, bipolar disorder or the treatments used for the condition may cause negative long-term effects on the body.
-Keep reading to learn more about these effects.
+Sometimes bipolar disorder or the treatments used for the condition may cause long-term effects on the body.

 - long periods of feeling hopeless or helpless, or having low self-esteem